Welcome to today's edition of the Rush 24-7 podcast.

 And by the way, and tonight Trump gets his turn with, I think Jeb is going to be there tonight, and maybe Kasich.

-And I'll tell you, the MSNBC hosts Mika Bzhinski and Joe Scarborough being ripped by other leftists out there for being in a tank for Trump and not taking Trump on and giving Trump a pass.
+And I'll tell you, the MSNBC host Mika Bzezinski and Joe Scarborough being ripped by other leftists out there for being in the tank for Trump and not taking Trump on and giving Trump a pass.

 But in this appearance last night, it sure sounded to me like Trump is strategizing, making moves on attracting voters from the left.

-You'll hear it for yourself and be able to uh to decide.
+You'll hear it for yourself and be able to decide.

-I think there needs to be some further explanation of what's really going on here, folks, because the it's become a PR battle, and it looks like Apple is going to lose this, and it's going to be very tough to win because here we have uh terrorist cell phone and law enforcement wants in it,
+Also on this, the story with Apple and the terrorists' iPhone 5C and the FBI, the White House weighing in on it, I think there needs to be some further explanation of what's really going on here, folks, because it's become a PR battle, and it looks like Apple is going to lose this.

 All we want is that one phone, but that's not all they want.